iTwin/bis-schemas/Domains/1-Common/DistributionSystems/DistributionSystems.remarks.md

 Equivalent to [IfcDistributionElement](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcDistributionElement.htm).

-The distribution element should be assigned to the finest granularity `SpatialComposition.SpatialStructureElement` element it is fully contained in.
+The distribution element should be assigned to the finest granularity [SpatialStructureElement](./spatialcomposition.ecschema/#spatialstructureelement) element it is fully contained in.

-- `BuildingSpatial.Space` is the default container for a distributionElement
+- [Space](./buildingspatial.ecschema/#space) is the default container for a distributionElement
-- `BuildingSpatial.Story` is the container if distribution element spans multiple spaces
+- [Story](./buildingspatial.ecschema/#story) is the container if distribution element spans multiple spaces
-- `BuildingSpatial.Building` is the default container when a distribution element spans multiple stories.
+- [Building](./buildingspatial.ecschema/#building) is the default container when a distribution element spans multiple stories.

 ### IDistributionFlowElement